Schroder scores 25, Thunder top Pelicans with late flurry

 New Orleans: Kenrich Williams left after rolling his left ankle midway through the first quarter.
 Williams went down on the play and stayed down for a couple of minutes before being helped off the court. … Ingram scored 12 points in the first quarter, zero in the second, 10 in the third and four in the fourth.
 He has not scored fewer than 21 points over his last nine games, dating back to a seven-point effort the last time these teams met, a 115-104 Thunder victory on Nov.
 2.

-Oklahoma City: After losing their first seven games that were decided by five points or less, the Thunder have now won two in a row. … Paul entered averaging 16.2 points per game, but had just seven, on 3-of-9 shooting, including the basket that gave the Thunder the lead for good with 1:24 to go.
+Oklahoma City: Paul entered averaging 16.2 points per game, but had just seven, on 3-of-9 shooting, including the basket that gave the Thunder the lead for good with 1:24 to go.
 He also had six assists and five rebounds.
 It was the fourth time this season Paul scored in single digits. … Shai Gilgeous-Alexander entered averaging 18.8 points per game, but had just two at halftime and ended up with 10 points, his lowest output of the season. … Adams scored 10 points in the game’s opening 2:16, then was blanked until his clutch buckets in the final minute.

 UP NEXT